 top of page

-To prove his point, he chose to impose 3 key constraints on his work, only using :
+To prove his point, Mondrian imposed 3 key constraints on his work :

-- 3 primary "values" - black, white and grey
+- incorporating just 3 primary "values" - black, white and grey

-He began experimenting with his first grids in Paris in the 1920s.
+Mondrian began experimenting with grid painting in Paris during the 1920s.

-Fleeing to New York when the Germans invaded France, he became captivated by the city's lights and energy.
+When the Germans invaded France, he fled to New York, where he became captivated by the city's vibrant lights and dynamic energy.

 The painting is an homage to the city.

-One of his grid paintings recently sold for $50 million.
+One of his iconic grid paintings recently sold for $50 million.

 La Joconde, de Vinci (1519)